 Data Source and Calculation: Customer satisfaction surveys using a Likert scale of 1 to 6, with 6 as the highest score.
-Percentage of favorable ratings respresents number of ratings 5 and 6 divided by total number of responses.
-The previous measure of 90% favorable ratings of 4, 5 and 6 divided by total number of responses was achieved in FY07 with 98.59% rating.
+Percentage of favorable ratings respresents number of ratings 5and 6 divided by total number of responses.

-Increase the utilization of the VaCPM program
+• Increase the utilization of the VaCPM program

-o Agency Goal: Provide statewide leadership in all areas of human resources management and address continuously changing management needs of state agencies throughout the Commonwealth.
+Agency Goal: Provide statewide leadership in all areas of human resources management and address continuously changing management needs of state agencies throughout the Commonwealth.